Comment

 Longbrook Street PBSA gifted second life

-Exeter City Council planning officers have approved the renewal of planning permission for an eight storey 108-bed student accommodation block on the site of the King Billy public house which had previously been granted in April 2018 and since lapsed.
+Exeter City Council planning officers have approved the renewal of planning permission for an eight storey 108-bed student accommodation block on the site of the King Billy public house which had previously been approved in April 2018 and since lapsed.

 António Guterres on the climate crisis: “We are coming to a point of no return”